French tutor near me in Brisbane, QLD

 Show more

-Laly taught about 2 months ago
+Laly taught 3 months ago

 The Tutor and Student reviewed 'complément d'objet direct' (COD) and 'complément d'objet indirect' (COI) pronouns in French.
 The Student practiced replacing nouns with appropriate pronouns in different sentence structures and verb tenses.
 The Tutor assigned continued practice and pronoun review for the next session.